 The forces that are consciously orientating on the slogan of the People's Front are growing tremendously.
-The whole C.I.O. movement is definitely under the influence of the French experience of the People's Front and of the disaster in Germany, caused by the absence of a People's Front.
-Mass movements inside the Democratic Party are openly operating under this slogan, like the Commonwealth Federation in Washington, which won a large section of the State Government.
-The same thing is equally true in other organisations.
-But they are to-day, less than a year ago, prepared to come together to establish the new Farmer-Labour Party.
+The whole C.I.O. movement is definitely under the influence of the French experience of the People's Front and of the disaster in Germany caused by the absence of a People's Front.
+Mass movements inside the Democratic Party are openly operating under this slogan, like the Commonwealth Federation in Washington, which won a large section of the state government.
+The same thing is equally true in other organizations.
+But they are today less prepared than a year ago to come together to establish the new Farmer-Labor Party.
 More and more, they tend to postpone their formal party independence.
 They are finding forms of independent activity within the legal structure of the Democratic Party.

 The Supreme Court fight has thrown all the political camps into a state of fluidity.
-Reactionary forces, including the Right-wing of the Democratic Party, which last year stayed with Roosevelt, are now moving definitely for a new combination.
+Reactionary forces, including the Right wing of the Democratic Party, which last year stayed with Roosevelt, are now moving definitely for a new combination.

-In this re-grouping of the political forces, it is possible for the Communist Party to broaden the fields of its contacts and co-operation.
-The work of the Communist Party in the election campaign, the role that it played before the country, had already opened up thousands of doors to it which were closed before.
-The Communists have close and sympathetic contact with all of the mass organisations that are actively taking part in the progressive side of the big political re-alignment in America.
+In this regrouping of the political forces it is possible for the Communist Party to broaden the fields of its contacts and cooperation.
+The work of the Communist Party in the election campaign, the role that it played before the country, had already opened up thousands of doors to it that were closed before.
+The Communists have close and sympathetic contact with all of the mass organizations that are actively taking part in the progressive side of the big political realignment in America.
 More and more it is possible to move toward collaboration with the socially progressive and democratic groupings.

-This has also been proven by the success of a series

-of conferences on social and labour legislation, carried through in January and February in 15 All of these conferences were successful States. beyond expectations.
+This has also been proven by the success of a series of conferences on social and labor legislation, carried through in January and February in fifteen states.
+All of these conferences were successful beyond expectations.
 The breadth of the representation was unusual.
-Their unity on all questions of legislative proposals was almost complete and unexampled.
-At the same time each of these conferences also gave this characteristic-no unanimity on the Farmer-Labour Party.
-These State conferences in many cases also presented that new phenomenon of a broad united front in which the trade unions played a decisive role, and yet in which the Communist Party officially was accepted without question.
-This is of special importance; in much of the current united front work the Communists participate only as representatives of mass organisations, and the Party itself is not as yet fully recognised as a participant.
+Their unity on all question of legislative proposals was almost complete and unexampled.
+At the same time each of these conferences also gave this characteristic-no unanimity on the Farmer-Labor Party.
+These state conferences in many cases also presented that new phenomenon of a broad united front in which the trade unions played a decisive role, and yet in which the Communist Party officially was accepted without question.
+This is of special importance; in much of the current united front work the Communists participate only as representatives of mass organizations, and the Party itself is not as yet fully recognized as a participant.

 It is already a higher stage of the movement when the Communist Party can officially send its delegates.
-This is a direct result of our constantly-improving position inside the trade unions.
+This is a direct result of our constantly improving position inside the trade unions.
 This is true, first of all, in the C.I.O., but even in the A. F. of L. our position is also improved.